stellar/stellar-disbursement-platform-backend/README.md

 #### Wallet Registration UI

-The Wallet Registration UI is also hosted by the core server, and enables recipients to confirm their phone number and other information used to verify their identity.
+The Wallet Registration UI is also hosted by the Core server, and enables recipients to confirm their phone number and other information used to verify their identity.
 Once recipients have registered through this UI, the Transaction Submission Server (TSS) immediately makes the payment to the recpients registered Stellar account.

 ### Transaction Submission Service